Purdue Polytechnic Institute

 The curriculum of the Aeronautical Engineering Technology program focuses on a student's ability to think critically, manage projects, and be successful as part of an engineering team.
-Students learn alongside aviation management and professional flight majors, providing a broader perspective of the aerospace industry and creating opportunities for cross-training.
+Students learn alongside other aviation technology majors, providing a broader perspective of the aerospace industry and creating opportunities for cross-training.

 With these skills, Aeronautical Engineering Technology graduates can become leaders in a variety of fields: aerospace and spacecraft manufacturing, airlines repair engineering, aerospace leadership development programs, and corporate flight operations management.

 The industry has a global reach and provides many avenues in which Purdue's graduates can make significant contributions.
 Communication skills are highly valued as well, because many potential career paths require coordination with machinists, mechanics, regulators, other engineers and customers.

 The program is designed around small, close-knit classes that feature individualized attention combined with the diversity and activities of a large university.

 This program can be completed in three years; ask an academic advisor how.